liberatix/automaton-core/docs/tutorials/chat.md

 ##### chat.lua

-We define the update function that will be called around every 10 milliseconds.
-Every *wait* (random number between 200 and 1000) calls of this function the node generates a message *Msg*.
+We define the update function that will be called every 10 milliseconds.
+Every 200 to 1000 calls, node generates a message *Msg* and calls on_Msg.

  On_Msg is called with peer_id = 0 meaning the node got the message from itself.
 On_Msg function is called when *Msg* is received from a peer.
 If the node doesn't have that message yet (haven't received it), the message is saved and send to every peer except the one from whom it was received (*gossip* function).

 ```Lua
 -- chat.lua